ClimateCompatibleGrowth/GeoH2/README.md

 For more information on these parameters, refer to the [PyPSA documentation](https://pypsa.readthedocs.io/en/latest/components.html).

 > [!IMPORTANT]
-> `COMMODITY ABBREVIATION` can be 'h2' or 'nh3' for current commodities.
+> `COMMODITY ABBREVIATION` can be 'h2' or 'nh3' for currently implemented commodities.
 > The excel files must be kept in a folder with the commodity name within another folder with the title matching the Country ISO Code.
 > As currently implemented, the commodity must be either "hydrogen" or "ammonia".
 > For the illustrative case of Namibia, we have them in a folder titled "NA" with two sub-folders "hydrogen" and "ammonia".

 - **Conversion parameters:** `conversion_parameters.xlsx` includes parameters related to converting between states of the commodity.
+This is only needed in the "parameters/hydrogen" folder.

 - **Country parameters:** `country_parameters.xlsx` includes country- and technology-specific interest rates, heat and electricity costs, and asset lifetimes.
     - Interest rates should be expressed as a decimal, e.g. 5% as 0.05.